erikbern/ann-benchmarks/README.rst

 Install
 =======

 Clone the repo and run ``bash install.sh``.
 This will install all libraries.
 It could take a while.
 It has been tested in Ubuntu 16.04.
-We advice to run it only in a VM or a docker container (see our Dockerfile)
+We advice to run it only in a VM or in a docker container (see our Dockerfile).

 Downloading and preprocessing the data sets is done by running the `install/data-*.sh` scripts, e.g., run ``bash install/data-glove.sh`` or ``bash install/data-sift.sh``.

 Experiment Setup
 ================

-Running a set of algorithms with specific parameters works as follows: `TBD`.
+Running a set of algorithms with specific parameters works:
+* Check that ``algos.yaml`` contains the parameter settings that you want to test
+* To run experiments on SIFT, invoke ``python ann_benchmarks/main --dataset sift-data --query-dataset sift-query --distance euclidean``.

 Including Your Algorithm
 ========================
-`TBD`

-`Two options: Python (just look at the examples) or Subprocess (need small tutorial).`
+You have two choices to include your own algorithm.
+First, your algorithm has a Python wrapper (or is entirely written in Python).
+Then all you need to do is to add your algorithm into ``ann_benchmarks/algorithms`` by providing a small wrapper.

+If your algorithm does not provide a Python wrapper, you can include it using the SubProcess system.
+Find a detailed documentation on how to do it here [TBD], or checkout the wrappers written for Annoy-Hamming, Dolphinn, and MIH in the
+``install`` directory.

 Principles
 ==========